María Suárez Toro, CCBEM

 The Story

-In 2016* Meléndez recounted that “the ascendants of the ships must live among us to this day, and we might know because when 105 were recaptured in Matina north of Cahuita, they were sold, bought and re enslaved, so their traces are in documents of the the epoch in archives”.
+In 2016,* Meléndez recounted that “the ascendants of the ships must live among us to this day, and we might know because when 105 were recaptured in Matina north of Cahuita, they were sold, bought and re enslaved, so their traces are in documents of the epoch in archives.”

-So Meléndez set out to contribute to find them, as is his passion and profession.
-According to Melendez since his presentation at the Seminar, one of them who appears in National Archives in Costa Rica was Miguel Maroto.
+So, Meléndez set out to contribute to finding them, as is his passion and profession.
+According to Meléndez, since his presentation at the Seminar, one of them who appears in the National Archives in Costa Rica was Miguel Maroto.

 He arrived either on the Christianus V or Fredericus IV Danish slave ships along with 650 other people who disembarked free, despite having been brought to be enslaved in the Americas.

-Along with 105 other enslaved men and women, he was captured four months later the same year of arrival.
-Documentation says was originally from Bening or Togo in West Africa, formely Dahomey.
-His original African language may have been Fon and Yoruba if he came from Benin, and Ewé; Kabiyé if he came from Togo.
+Along with 105 other enslaved men and women, he was captured four months after his arrival.
+Documentation indicates that it was initially from Benin or Togo in West Africa, formerly known as Dahomey.
+His original African language may have been Fon or Yoruba, if he came from Benin, and Ewe or Kabiyé, if he came from Togo.
 We know this because he has been identified as part of the Mina caste in Africa.

-His name was undoubtedly has to be African upon arrival, but as he was re- captured and re-enslaved, he was given a Spanish name and later the surname of one of his masters that bought him.
+His name was undoubtedly African upon arrival, but as he was recaptured and re-enslaved, he was given a Spanish name and later the surname of one of his masters, who bought him.

 Who he was

-Miguel Maroto, born in 1694, was a teenage youth when he landed on a coast of Costa Rica’s southern Caribbean in 1710.
+Miguel Maroto, born in 1694, was a teenager when he landed on the coast of Costa Rica’s southern Caribbean in 1710.
 He was sixteen years old upon arrival, the same age as the youth Ambassadors of the Sea doing the research today about the slave ships that brought him to Costa Rica.

-Miguel testified 10 years later after his arrival and re-capture in 1710, in a trial by the Spanish Monarchy against the slave owners who bought him in Cartago because they did not pay taxes for him!
+Miguel testified 10 years later, after his arrival and recapture in 1710, in a trial by the Spanish Monarchy against the enslavers who bought him in Cartago because they did not pay taxes for him!

-He stated in his testimony that he entered through Matina from a beach when the ship were traveling on had ran aground.
+He stated in his testimony that he entered through Matina from a beach when the ship had run aground.
 According to other documents, the ship that ran aground was the Christianus V.

-They had arrived March 2 and he was captured with others four months later in June.
-He was careered alongside others such as “María Capitana”, a black woman of the Mina caste born around 1689 so she was 20 years old, “Francisco Maroto”, an Aná caste was also born around 1689; and another black man, “Miguel” was illegally acquired by doña Luisa Calvo de Maroto, a slave owner from Cartago alongside 60 others.
+They had arrived on March 2, and he was captured with four others four months later in June.
+He was careered alongside others, such as “María Capitana”, a black woman of the Mina caste born around 1689, who was 20 years old, and “Francisco Maroto”, an Aná caste member born around the same time.
+Another black man, “Miguel,” was illegally acquired by doña Luisa Calvo de Maroto, an enslaver from Cartago, alongside 60 others.

-Calvo was subjected to an investigation commissioned in 1719 against her and also against almost all the slave-owning families in the area of Cartago (the then capital of the Spanish Province of Costa Rica) who took Africans who also arrived in the ships.
-The investigation was conducted by Governor Diego de la Haya Fernández on orders from the Spanish Crown.
+Calvo was subjected to an investigation commissioned in 1719 against her and also against almost all the slave-owning families in the area of Cartago (the then capital of the Spanish Province of Costa Rica), who took Africans who also arrived in the ships.
+Governor Diego de la Haya Fernández investigated orders from the Spanish Crown.

-The reason being that there had been such a large illegal slave trade at the moment that the Crown decided it should be investigated so that the guilty parties would pay the corresponding taxes for the “merchandise” they stole.
+The reason was that there had been such a large illegal slave trade at the time that the Crown decided it should be investigated so that the guilty parties would pay the corresponding taxes for the “merchandise” they stole.

 The investigation, which culminated in 1722, resulted in almost all the guilty parties paying the taxes to keep the enslaved they had illegally acquired.

-Doña Luisa ended up having to pay 200 pesos worth of cocoa for Miguel Maroto because, although she presented a Deed of Purchase for him in 1681, it was not accepted so she had to pay.
-Luisa Calvo de Maroto is well known in the history of the time for her participation in the ilegal trade according to Tatiana Lobo’s book together with Meléndez, “Negros y Blancos Todo Mezclado”.**
+Doña Luisa ended up having to pay 200 pesos worth of cocoa for Miguel Maroto because, although she presented a Deed of Purchase for him in 1681, it was not accepted, so she had to pay.
+Luisa Calvo de Maroto is well known in the history of the time for her participation in the illegal trade, according to Tatiana Lobo’s book, together with Meléndez, “Negros y Blancos Todo Mezclado.”**

 Mrs. Calvo de Maroto was also investigated for her other enslaved, but they were declared “in good standing” because they had been legally acquired.

-In 1716, Miguel Maroto married Petronila Calvo, a free mulatto woman, perhaps descended from the Calvo family and possibly a mixed Spanish and African heritage, and therefore a free mulatto woman.
+In 1716, Miguel Maroto married Petronila Calvo, a free mulatto woman, perhaps descended from the Calvo family and possibly of mixed Spanish and African heritage, and therefore a free mulatto woman.

 It should be remembered that Luisa, whose surname was Calvo, was married to José Maroto.
 When Miguel and Petronila’s children appear in records, he is identified as a free mulatto like her, although his manumission document is unknown.
-He was cited as something between “bozal,” (the word a recent arrival who didn’t know Spanish), and “ladino,” (word for a person who had adapted).
+He was cited as something between “bozal” (the word for a recent arrival who didn’t know Spanish) and “ladino” (the word for a person who had adapted).

 They had six children: José Ermeregildo, born in 1716; Andrés in 1719; María Gertrudis in 1724; María Candelaria in 1727; Manuela Antonia in 1736; and María Narcisa, born in 1739.

-They worked in the cacao industry in Matina, first as enslaved (although it should be remembered that the children of a free woman were born free) and then as children, considering that slavery was inherited by the mother and Petronila was a free mulatto.
+They worked in the cacao industry in Matina, first as enslaved (although it should be remembered that the children of a free woman were born free) and then as children, considering that the mother inherited slavery, and Petronila was a free mulatto.

-Although relatives do not go today by the last name Maroto or Calvo, the Maroto name prevailed.
-In the 19th century they used the Maroto name, but they are also Carvajal, Brenes, Barrios, Rivera, and Salazar among others.
+Although relatives do not bear the last names Maroto or Calvo today, the Maroto name prevailed.
+In the 19th century, they used the Maroto name, but they are also Carvajal, Brenes, Barrios, Rivera, and Salazar, among others.

 End